Clemson–Georgia football rivalry: Series history

-The two schools renewed the rivalry at Bank of America Stadium, as the 2021 season opener game.
+The two schools renewed their rivalry at Bank of America Stadium, as the 2021 season opener game.
 Georgia won the game 10–3, with neither team scoring an offensive touchdown.
 Georgia’s defense held Clemson to 2 yards rushing.
-The two teams also scheduled to play the 2024 season opener in the Chick-fil-A Kickoff Game in Atlanta.
-The two programs have planned home-and-away series in 2029-30 and 2032-33.
+The two teams also played the 2024 season opener in the Chick-fil-A Kickoff Game in Atlanta, with Georgia winning 34-3.
+The two programs have planned home-and-away series in 2029–30 and 2032–33.